deepak-jdr/deepak-jdr/README.md

 - **Testing:** Playwright E2E
 - **Open Source:** Project Maintainer [Circuit Parts](https://github.com/circuitparts/store) - Contribute bug fixes & feature enhancements.

+### Note on my Contributions Graph
+Just a heads up, my GitHub profile might not reflect my full coding history.
+I've used different accounts in the past, and occasionally even had to reset things by deleting the .git directory.
+Rest assured, there's more to my coding journey than this graph shows!

+### Write me an email
 If you think I can help you with something, feel free to write an email and I like coffee ☕️